27 Best Christian apologetics books to read and study

 4. ‘The Reason for God’ by Timothy Keller

-“The Reason for God” by Timothy Keller is a modern Christian apologetics book addressing doubts using philosophy, literature, and reasoning—defending rational belief in God for believers and challengingly inviting skeptics.
+“The Reason for God” by Timothy Keller is a modern Christian apologetics book addressing doubts using philosophy, literature, and reasoning.

 5. ‘The Case for a Creator’ by Lee Strobel